Azure/AppService/_posts/2020-05-19-App Service Build 2020 recap.md

 ## Building and Managing .NET Core with App Service

-- **Description**: *Building web apps with .NET Core?
+*Building web apps with .NET Core?
 Check out the latest from the App Service team including how to build a continuous delivery pipeline using GitHub Actions, how to use Event Grid to subscribe and act on deployment events and how to monitor your production apps with Health Checks.*
-- **Speaker**: Jason Freeberg

-### Topics

-#### GitHub Actions
+### GitHub Actions

 GitHub Actions is a flexible automation framework that allows developers to (among other things) continuously deploy their applications to App Service.